n1rvana/Shootout/README.md

 Note: This is the result running on 0.10.1 of elixir.
 Latest elixir-json wants 10.2-dev, but without replacing my 10.1 install, I wasn't able to get it to build under 10.2.

+### Results from jiffy:

+Jiffy is NIF based, so the actual coding is done in C.

+"test.json" Results: Decode: 0.020808s Encode: 0.016446s